shenanigans/node-doczar/README.md

  * `@patches` copies this Component's documentation into another path
  * `@remote` replaces this Component's documentation with links to an internet url
  * `@default` documents this Component's default value
+ * `@blind` indicates to the syntax parsing system that properties and members of a Component are not to be documented

 #### Flags
  * `@public`